KlaraGajaszek/CodersCard/content/portfolio/index-1.md

       <!--StartFragment-->

-      In this project, I had to build an application that can search photos or images by filtering the attributes you specify.
-You can login by email or facebook.
+      In this project, I had to build an application that can search photos or images by filtering the attributes which you specify.
+You can login by email or facebook and if you forget the credential, don’t worry, you will receive a reminder email with it.

       <!--EndFragment-->
-    projectName: Imagyfy
+    projectName: Imagify
     projectCode: https://github.com/KlaraGajaszek/Imagify
     projectApp: https://cc-imagify.herokuapp.com
     projectPreviewImage: obraz_2021-02-21_105536.png
-    projectRole: I was responsible for backend in node.js.
-I created login with Passport.js library and build data model with mongo data base.
+    projectRole: "I was responsible for backend in node.js.
+I created login with Passport.js library and build data model with mongo data base.\rYou can see more details on github"
     projectStartDate: 2019-09-18T08:47:04.046Z
     projectFinishDate: 2020-11-12T09:47:04.087Z
+    projectLabel: Web App
+  - projectPreviewNote: Commercial project for all kindergarten in Wroclaw
+    projectTechnologies:
+      - technologyName: MaterialUI
+      - technologyName: GraphQL
+      - technologyName: React
+      - technologyName: Mongo
+      - technologyName: Vercel
+    projectDescription: "This project is digitization from \rpaper documents to web app.
+Thanks for this application every kindergarten in Wroclaw could share data which pertain to children.
+Now I can't share any url to this application."
+    projectName: Mali Wspaniali
+    projectPreviewImage: mali1.jpg
+    projectRole: "I am frontend (React) developer.
+On dayli I implement new views which I receive from UI team.
+This project I do after and before work and we are going to finish it on March. "
+    projectStartDate: 2021-02-21T15:40:12.789Z
+    projectFinishDate: 2021-02-21T15:43:22.696Z
     projectLabel: Web App
 ---